Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 Benefits of Medication-Assisted Treatment

 MAT includes behavioral therapy as well as medication like methadone.
-Behavioral therapy is often done in individual or group modalities and is based on the idea that behaviors are learned and therefore, can be changed or unlearned.
+Behavioral therapy is conducted through individual or group modalities and is based on the idea that behaviors are learned and, therefore, can be changed or unlearned.
 This treatment approach has been shown to:9

 - Increase treatment retention (keeping patients in treatment)